pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 * Developed a better appreciation of your natural tendencies and your default ways of tackling problems
 * Been exposed to a variety of different ways to write objectives: time boxing, how to iterate on a list, new verbs to use at the beginning of each objective, how to group objectives, what questions to ask yourself to get unstuck, applying the technique on different time scales
 </div>

 ***

+## Testimonial

+> "No need for any shiny new app, a perfect reference system or that new faster device to save some time -- all you need is your brain and heart in order to getting done what needs to be done and what you want to be done.
+But your mind needs to be rewired in order for that to work properly, and this course helps one to set sail on this journey of finding one's true objectives, life goals, desires and needs in relationships and the best way to prioritize handle all those mundane daily tasks as well.
+After those ten weeks you won’t be perfect and much work will still be needed - but you will be ready and armed with wisdom, advice and a better self-understanding in order to embark on your life’s journey with a renewed perspective and ambition."

+***